bungle/web.php/README.markdown

 If you want to run cleanup code, please try to build your code so that cleanup routines can be registered with `register_shutdown_function`.

+#### How fast web.php is?

+It depends on what you compare it to.
+But if you compare it to other PHP frameworks, web.php will surely stand the competition.
+If believe that web.php could be made even faster, please let us know!

 #### web.php doesn't provide object relational mapper (ORM), what do you suggest?

 You could try these: